NASA's Morpheus lander in fiery crash at Cape Canaveral

 There were no injuries after the prototype, known as Morpheus, burst into flames near the runway formerly used by NASA's space shuttles.

-The insect-like vehicle, designed and built by engineers at NASA's Johnson Space Centre in Houston, had made several flights attached to a crane before Thursday's attempted free-flight.
+The insect-like vehicle, designed and built by engineers at NASA's Johnson Space Center in Houston, had made several flights attached to a crane before Thursday's attempted free-flight.

 Morpheus' engines, which burn liquid oxygen and methane, appeared to ignite as planned, lifting the 1,750-pound (794 kg) vehicle into the air.
 But a few seconds later, Morpheus rolled over on its side and plummeted to the ground.